AmshikaH/carbon-securevault-azure/README.md

 ## Step 4: Setting Up Authentication to Azure Key Vault

-You have 3 choices for the authentication credential you wish to use and it is necessary to specify your choice either as a configuration property or an environment variable.
+You have 3 choices for the authentication credential you wish to use, and it is necessary to specify your choice either as a configuration property or an environment variable.

 1. [Environment Variables](https://docs.microsoft.com/en-us/azure/developer/java/sdk/identity-azure-hosted-auth#environment-variables) - value must be set to `env`
 2. [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) - value must be set to `mi`